srappaport/kwk-l1-messy_macarena_lab_ruby-teachers-l1/README.md

 <img src="https://cl.ly/r3W4/629.gif" align="right" hspace="10" vspace="10">

 You're going to teach Ruby how to do the Macarena!
-Within the program `macarena.rb` are some of the steps of the Mararena.
+Within the program `macarena.rb` are some of the steps of the Macarena.
 They are out of order and a few of the steps are missing.
 It's your job to fix them!

 Run `learn` to see the correct sequence of steps one at a time.